zirman/enigma/README.md

 *	Ruby Gems

-	Node is used for the hosting the backend and and command line utilities to compile Enigma.
+	Sass and Compass is used to build Enigma's CSS files.
 Mac OS X has this pre-installed.

 Download Source and Install Dependancies
 ----------------------------------------